 “Thamesreach and Blenheim are a great example of two charities taking a pragmatic approach to their work and seeing what can be gained by a pragmatic approach”.

 We are always looking for new organisations to work in partnership with to deliver new services and to share knowledge and creativity.
-If you are interested in discussing possible partnership work please contact our Business Development Unit on email@example.com or 020 7582 2200.
+If you are interested in discussing possible partnership work please contact our Business Growth Team on email@example.com or 020 7582 2200.